oren/oren.github.io/egalitarian-leadership-playbook/README.md

 ### Chapter 1 - Introduction

 Before you start with steps above you want to create an organizational structure that increases the collection and analysis of data points.
-You collect data points by getting opinions from anyone that is revelant.
+You collect data points by getting opinions from anyone that is relevant.

 * What is a strategy?
 * What is an organizational bias?